jtmoney007/Examples/KubernetesExamples/HelmsExample/readme.md

 With this command, the created ConfigMap will have a DATABASE_URL of http://new-database-url.com.

 The power of Helm templates and values is in their flexibility and ability to parameterize almost any part of the Kubernetes manifests, allowing for reusable and easily configurable charts.

-## Usage

-After the job has executed, a POD will show the configuration map values in the log terminal.

-To access a pod's logs in Kubernetes, you can utilize the kubectl logs command.

 ### Cleanup